fredericaltorres/fMicroService/README.md

 - Pop messages from the Azure Queue
 - Validate the data
 - Store the data in an Azure Table
-- Compute an aggregate of the amount received per country, store the data into another Azure Table.
+- Aggregate the amounts received per country for the last 500 donations and store the result into another Azure Table.
 - For every 500 donations processed, the application send to an Azure Service Bus channel (Publisher/Subscribers) a message containing the aggregated country/amount information and other performance information.

 * [Source Code](https://github.com/fredericaltorres/fMicroService/tree/master/DonationMicroServices/Source/Donation.QueueProcessor.Console)